puppetlabs/bolt/README.md

 ### Bolt does not support submitting task arguments via stdin to PowerShell

-Tasks written in PowerShell will only receive arguments as environment variables.
+Tasks written in PowerShell receive arguments only as environment variables.

+## Reference

+TODO: add list of commands, any arguments they accept, and any options they accept.

 ## License